 Mr. Matsukawa has been a recipient of numerous awards and prizes, including a solo concerto debut in Carnegie Hall at the age of 18.
 He was also featured in a Young Artist’s Showcase on New York’s WQXR classical radio station.
 Since then he has appeared as soloist with several other orchestras, including The Philadelphia Orchestra, the National Symphony, the New York String Orchestra under Alexander Schneider, the Curtis Symphony, the Virginia Symphony, the Auckland (New Zealand) Philharmonic, and the Sapporo Symphony in Japan.

 Mr. Matsukawa also conducts regularly and studied conducting privately with Otto Werner Mueller, who was the head of the Conducting Department at the Curtis Institute of Music.
 His orchestral conducting debut took place in Japan in 2009 at the Pacific Music Festival, which is comprised of musicians from around the world and was founded by Leonard Bernstein.
-Mr. Matsukawa conducted in the Festival’s 20th anniversary garnering appraisal as a new “conducting star.”
-Since then he has been invited back to conduct every year, including a tour of concerts in Sapporo, Hamamatsu, and Tokyo, receiving glowing reviews.
-He has recently conducted the PMF Link Up Concerts, based on the partnership program with Carnegie Hall, as well as memorial concerts for Leonard Bernstein.
-He has also conducted a number of ensembles at the Curtis Institute of Music and Temple University, and he recently made his U.S. professional debut conducting the Virginia Symphony in 2016 and returned to that ensemble in June 2021 during its centennial season.
+Mr. Matsukawa conducted in the Festival’s 20th anniversary garnering Christoph Eschenbach’s appraisal as a new “conducting star.”
+Since then he has been invited back to conduct in Japan every year, including a tour of concerts in Tokyo, Sapporo, and Hamamatsu, receiving glowing reviews.
+Additionally, he has conducted the PMF Link Up Concerts, based on the partnership program with Carnegie Hall, as well as for the Leonard Bernstein Memorial Concert.
+He has also conducted a number of concerts at the Curtis Institute of Music.
+He is currently music director of the Independence Sinfonia.
+He made his United States conducting debut with the Virginia Symphony in 2016 and returned to that ensemble in June 2021 during its centennial season.